gloriabenoit/DNAnexus-GWAS/docs/input.md

 This command outputs 1 file:

-* `covariates.txt` contains the first 18 PCA components, the sex and the age of all participants
+* `covariates.txt` (86,8 Mo) contains the first 18 PCA components, the sex and the age of all participants

 You can now upload the covariates file.